jtilly/r-conda-env/README.md

     return(f"The installed Pandas version is {pd.__version__}")
   ```
 - The reticulate calls are in `R/predict.R`.
-- We overcome the problem that you cannot use reticulate to interface with different Python executables in the same R session (see [this comment](https://github.com/rstudio/reticulate/issues/27#issuecomment-512256949)) by giving each call to Python its own socket (via the parallel package).
-This comes with [overhead](https://developer.r-project.org/Blog/public/2020/03/17/socket-connections-update/index.html), but since we're only using a single core and are planning on sending fairly large jobs to Python, this might be tolerable.
+- We overcome the problem that you cannot use Reticulate to interface with different Python executables within the same R session (see [this comment](https://github.com/rstudio/reticulate/issues/27#issuecomment-512256949)) by giving each call to Python its own socket (via the parallel package).
+This comes with [overhead](https://developer.r-project.org/Blog/public/2020/03/17/socket-connections-update/index.html), which may or may not be tolerable depending on your use case.